magicalbob/ChunkWrap/README.md

 2.  **Configurable prompt suffixes**: Add support for automatically appending standard instructions to all prompts (e.g., "Use concise responses for intermediate chunks").

-3.  **External configuration management**: Move configuration options to `~/.config/chunkwrap.json` with CLI commands for managing settings.
+~~3.  **External configuration management**: Move configuration options to `~/.config/chunkwrap.json` with CLI commands for managing settings.~~

-4.  **Make cross platform**: local usage on Mac is good.
+3.  **Make cross platform**: local usage on Mac is good.
 My test machine is via ssh to a linux machine.
 The current code does not support this.
 Consider adding optional argument `chunkwrap [--output {clipboard|stdout|file}]` to handle this situation.

 ### Future considerations